Hermann Franz: The Holocaust in Ukraine

 Just prior to Operation Barbarossa, the invasion of the Soviet Union, Franz was appointed commander of Police Regiment South.
 It was formed in June 1941 by combining Order Police Battalions 45, 303, and 314.
-The regiment was subordinated to Friedrich Jeckeln, the Higher SS and Police Leader (HSS-PF) for Army Group South in Ukraine.
+The regiment was subordinated to Friedrich Jeckeln, the Higher SS and Police Leader (HSSPF) for Army Group South in Ukraine.

 The regiment began executing Jewish women and children in July 1941.
 On 22 July, Police Battalion 314 killed 214 Jews in a settlement near Kovel, including entire families.
 Police Regiment 45 murdered the entire Jewish population of Shepetovka while stationed there between 26 July and 1 August.
 The orders came down from Franz, who had referred to an order from Heinrich Himmler.

 During August, the regiment murdered Jews in Slavuta, Kowel and other areas, often killing hundreds of victims per battalion per day.
 On 25 August, it murdered 1,153 Jews, while on 27 August, it killed 914.
 Later that month, the regiment perpetrated the Kamianets-Podilskyi massacre, alongside Jeckeln's staff company.
 The staff company did the shooting, while Police Battalion 320 cordoned off the area.
 The massacres resulted in the murder of thousands of Jews deported from Hungary and rounded up Ukrainian Jews.
 Shortly thereafter, Police Battalion 320 reported the shooting of twenty-two hundred Jews at another location north-east of Kamianets-Podilskyi.
 The overall Einsatzgruppen report for the operation listed 23,000 victims.

 In September, Police Battalion 45 participated in the murder of Jews in Berdichev, cordoning off the execution site and leading the victims to the pits where they were shot by Jeckeln's staff company.
 About 16,000 Jews were killed.
 During the massacre at Baby Yar, the same police battalion cordoned off the area, while Sonderkommando 4a and a platoon of the Waffen-SS did the shooting.
 Police Battalion 303 participated in the massacre, as well.